nikrowell/create-graphic/README.md

 # create-graphic

 A simple function for drawing on a canvas element and receiving the result.
-Useful for programatically-generated static graphics, WebGL textures (think particles) etc.
+Useful for programmatically-generated static graphics, WebGL textures (think particles) etc.

 ## Install